kenahoo/RHadoop-Wiki/rmr.md

 .
 #Caution!
 rmr 1.3 has been released and the wiki documentation is being updated.
 Thanks for your patience.
+In particular the Tutorial, Getting data in and out, Efficient rmr techniques and Writing Composable Mapreduce jobs should be considered outdated.

 ###Overview
 This R package allows an R programmer to perform statistical analysis via MapReduce on a Hadoop cluster.